xdy/xdy-pf2e-workbench/README.md

           with 'glow' meaning that you are the best in the party.
 (Thanks ApoAstolov).
         * 'Build Npc Spellbook Journal' that builds a journal with the contents of an npc's spell list.
 Courtesy of Avery (Velara).
+        * Refocus.
+Adds 1 focus unless the actor has any of the (something)Focus feats, then it adds all focus.
+(Note that the macro does not handle Crimson Oath Devotion, Major Curse or Psychics.)
 * The compendium "PF2e Workbench Customizable Macros (xdy-customizable-macros)" contains customizable macros provided by ApoApostolov and esheyw.
 They are *intended* to be customized by the user by changing the javascript code (such as by adding/removing actions, setting what actors are part of the party, etc.) They are not really